-For the 2021-2022 fiscal year, the District was not designated as an "excess local revenue" district by the TEA.
+For the 2022-2023 fiscal year, the District was not designated as an "excess local revenue" district by the TEA.
 Accordingly, the District has not been required to exercise one of the wealth equalization options permitted under applicable State law.
 As a district with local revenue less than the maximum permitted level, the District may benefit in the future by agreeing to accept taxable property or funding assistance from, or agreeing to consolidate with, a property-rich district to enable such district to reduce its wealth per student to the permitted level.

 A district's "excess local revenue" must be tested for each future school year and, if it exceeds the maximum permitted level, the District must reduce its wealth per student by the exercise of one of the permitted wealth equalization options.
 Accordingly, if the District's wealth per student should exceed the maximum permitted value in future school years, it may be required each year to exercise one or more of the wealth reduction options.
 If the District were to consolidate (or consolidate its tax base for all purposes) with a property-poor district, the outstanding debt of each district could become payable from the consolidated district's combined property tax base, and the District's ratio of taxable property to debt could become diluted.
-If the District were to detach property voluntarily, a portion of its outstanding debt (including the Bonds) could be assumed by the district to which the property is annexed, in which case timely payment of the Bonds could become dependent in part on the financial performance of the annexing district.
+If the District to which the property is annexed, in which case timely payment of the Bonds could become dependent in part on the financial performance of the annexing district.